 ION Adventure Hotel

 For the first part of our trip, we decided to stay a little outside Reykjavík and closer to the sites on the Golden Circle.
 We spent our first three nights at ION Adventure Hotel, which was fabulous.
-We spent most of our time in the lounge since it had incredible views and offered half-price food and drinks for happy hour (which, in Iceland, half-price meant it was close to “normal” prices).
+We spent most of our time in the lounge since it had incredible views and offered half-price food and drinks for happy hour.

 While we stayed at the ION Adventure Hotel, we snorkeled in the Silfra Fissure in the Þingvellir National Park, hiked the Kerið Crater Lake, and saw Geisyr Strokkur erupt several times.